 How the 2nd ODI went

-Finally we got a game of cricket and any hope Sri Lanka had that their opponents had arrived out of sorts quickly evaporated.
-England were impressive when smashing their way to a 31-run win.
+Finally, we got a game of cricket and any hope Sri Lanka had that their opponents had arrived out of sorts quickly evaporated.
+England was impressive when smashing their way to a 31-run win.
 The skies hung heavy in Dambulla, but the rain stayed off long enough for the match to be played to a conclusion, much to the delight of fans.

 How the 3rd ODI went